SmartIntentNN: Towards Smart Contract Intent Detection: Implementation

 \subsection{Multi-label Classification}

-In this section, we leverage a DNN model for multi-label classification.
-Our model can be divided into three layers: an input layer, a bidirectional LSTM (BiLSTM) layer, and a multi-label classification layer.
-We feed the matrix $\bm{X'}$ into the model to train it by minimizing $10$ concatenated binary cross entropy losses, according to the $10$ labels in Section~\rm{II}.A.
+In this section, we utilize a DNN model for multi-label binary classification.
+This model comprises three layers: an input layer, a BiLSTM layer, and a multi-label classification output layer.
+The matrix $\bm{X'}$ is fed into the model, which is trained by minimizing 10 combined binary cross-entropy losses corresponding to the 10 intent labels described in Section~\rm{II}.A.

-We assume that the input layer accepts a sequence of $a\times b$ size.
-The number of \textit{functions} input for each time should be equal to $a$.
-The number of features in each \textit{function} embedding should be equal to $b$.
-The feature number is fixed, hence we do not need to make any change to the columns of $\bm{X'}$.
-The only thing we need to ensure is that $b$ equals to the number of features in $\bm{f_i}$.
-However, the row size of $\bm{X'}$ is determined by the number of \textit{functions} in each smart contract.
-There is a situation for $\bm{X'}$, where the number of its rows may be less than $a$.
-As our input layer is also a masking layer and the masking value is $0$, we can pad the absent rows of $\bm{X'}$ with zero vectors.
+The input layer processes sequences of dimensions $\mathbb{R}^{p \times m}$, where $p$ represents the number of \textit{functions} per time step, and $m$ represents the number of dimensions per \textit{function} embedding.
+Since the feature dimension is fixed across all embeddings, no modification to the columns of $\bm{X'}$ is necessary.
+It is essential to ensure that $m$ matches the features in $\bm{f_i}$.
+The row count of $\bm{X'}$ varies with the number of \textit{functions} in each smart contract.
+When $\bm{X'}$ has fewer rows than $p$, meaning $n < p$, the input layer, which also functions as a masking layer with a masking value of zero, pads the missing rows with zero vectors $\bm{0}$.

-The second layer is a bidirectional LSTM layer, accepting an $a\times b$ matrix, which is the output of the previous input layer.
-Each LSTM layer contains $a$ memory cells, thus there are a total of $2a$ cells.
-In each cell, data is passed and processed through the LSTM input gate, forget gate, and output gate to learn the representation of smart contract semantic context.
-We set $h$ hidden units and use a vector $\bm{h}$ to represent the output of a cell.
-We assume that the forward layer outputs $\bm{h^f}$ and the backward layer outputs $\bm{h^b}$.
-Therefore, the final output of the BiLSTM layer is the direct sum of the two outputs through $\bm{h^f}\oplus\bm{h^b}$\cite{faith1967direct}, denoted by $\bm{h}$.
+The subsequent layer is a BiLSTM that receives a matrix $\bm{X''} \in \mathbb{R}^{p \times m}$ from the input layer.
+Each LSTM layer comprises $p$ memory cells, totaling $2p$ cells due to the bidirectional configuration.
+Data is processed through the LSTM's input, forget, and output gates, capturing the semantic context of the smart contract.
+Let $h$ denote the number of hidden units, and use the vector $\bm{h}$ to represent the output of a cell.
+The forward pass generates $\bm{h^f}$, and the backward pass yields $\bm{h^b}$.
+The final output of the BiLSTM layer is the concatenation of these vectors, denoted as $\bm{h} = \bm{h^f} \oplus \bm{h^b}$~\cite{faith1967direct}.